3.6 Quantitative Assessment

 This example is a continuation of

 Example 3-1.
+Company A, a private

-Company A, a private company that has adopted the
+company that has adopted the goodwill amortization

-goodwill amortization alternative, has elected to (1)
+alternative, has elected to (1) test goodwill for

-life of 10 years.
-Company A prepares interim financial
+years.
+Company A prepares interim financial statements

-the end of each reporting period.
-As of March 31, 20X4,
+each reporting period.
+As of March 31, 20X4, A

-A determines that a triggering event has occurred.
+determines that a triggering event has occurred.
 After

 performing any other required impairment tests and